lynnfaraday/aresmush.com/tutorials/code/client-monitor.md

     Global.client_monitor.logged_in

-> <i class="fa fa-exclamation-triangle"></i> **Note:** The `logged_in` method only includes characters connected directly to the game engine through the telnet port.
-If you want to notify people, including clients from the Web Portal, you should use the [Notifier](/tutorials/code/notifications.html) instead.
+{% include note.html content="The logged_in method only includes characters connected directly to the game engine through the telnet port.
+If you want to notify people, including clients from the Web Portal, you should use the Notifier instead." %}

 There are handy shortcuts for emitting to someone when all you have is a character object.
 Remember - we don't emit to characters, we emit to *clients*.
 We need the client monitor to help us find which client belongs to a given character: